marchdf/book-list/data/bookstores.md

 # Cool used bookstores

 This is a list of used bookstores that we like.
-A couple focus on new books but have some used books.
+Several focus on new books but have some used books.

 #### Belgium